microsoft/playwright/docs/src/api/class-elementhandle.md

 [input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).

 Sets the value of the file input to these file paths or files.
-If some of the `filePaths` are relative paths, then they are resolved relative to the the current working directory.
+If some of the `filePaths` are relative paths, then they are resolved relative to the current working directory.
 For empty array, clears the selected files.

 ### param: ElementHandle.setInputFiles.files = %%-input-files-%%